247190bpctli/xpc-mw5-2023-negotiators/README.md

 Should be uploaded by CI to every release tab.

 > **Warning**
-> You need to make configuration file before you run the project
+> You need to make configuration file and migrate database before you run the project

 ### Build from source
 You can build the project from source by cloning the repo or downloading the packed sources from release tab.

 > **Warning**
-> You need to make configuration file before you run the project
+> You need to make configuration file and migrate database before you run the project

 ## DB config
 Make a file eshopBackend.API/appsettings.json